 The Auditor General’s role is to audit the finances and activities of the Western Australian state and local government.
-In undertaking this task, the Auditor General will scrutinise for potential instances of wastage, inefficiency or ineffectiveness, and report his findings to Parliament.
+In undertaking this task, the Auditor General will scrutinise for potential instances of wastage, inefficiency or ineffectiveness, and report her findings to Parliament.

 Reporting directly to the Parliament, the Auditor General is an ‘ally of the people and Parliament’.
-He must act independently in carrying out all his powers and duties.
+She must act independently in carrying out all her powers and duties.

 Independence is the cornerstone of public sector audit.
 The Auditor General must be free from pressure, influence or interference from any source that may erode that independence.